Tsushima Island: Ancient and classical period

 Since the beginning of the early sixth century, Tsushima has been an official province of Japan, known as Tsushima Province (today Tsushima, Nagasaki.)

 Under the Ritsuryō system, Tsushima became a province of Japan.
-This province was linked with Dazaifu, the political and economical center of Kyūshū, as well as the central government of Japan.
-Due to its strategic location, Tsushima played a major role in defending Japan against invasions from the Asian continent and developing trade lines with Baekje and Silla of Three Kingdoms of Korea.
+This province was linked with Dazaifu, the political and economic center of Kyūshū, as well as the central government of Japan.
+Due to its strategic location, Tsushima played a major role in defending Japan against invasions from the Asian continent and developing trade lines with Baekje and Silla of the Three Kingdoms of Korea.
 After Baekje, which had been aided by Yamato Japan, was defeated in 663 by Sillan and Tang Chinese forces at the Battle of Baekgang, Japanese border guards were sent to Tsushima and Kaneda Castle was constructed on the island.

 Tsushima Province was controlled by officials called Tsushima no kuni no miyatsuko (対馬国造) until the Nara period, and then by the Abiru clan until the middle of the 13th century.
-The role and title of "Governor of Tsushima" was exclusively held by the Shōni clan for generations.
+The role and title of "Governor of Tsushima" were exclusively held by the Shōni clan for generations.
 However, since the Shōni actually resided in Kyūshū, it was the Sō clan, known subjects of the Shōni, who actually exerted control over these islands.
-The Sō clan governed Tsushima until the late 15th century.
+The Sō clan governed Tsushima until the late 19th century.